 Let’s be honest: all books, regardless of both how strong a writer’s talents may be, need editors.
-That said, hiring an editor does not guarantee a manuscript will be error-free, as not only are even the best editors human, many new editors lack the training and skills necessary to succeed.
-Several times I have received one of my books back from a highly-recommended editor, only to then bang my head against the wall while fixing obvious mistakes, such as transposed and duplicated words.
+That said, hiring an editor does not guarantee a manuscript will be error free, as not only are even the best editors human, many new editors lack the training and skills necessary to succeed.
+Several times, I have received one of my books back from a highly recommended editor, only to then bang my head against the wall while fixing obvious mistakes.

 Having the ability to spot typos does not make a person an editor,

 just like being an avid reader does not mean a person is author material.

 Indie editors are much like Indie writers—some are skilled, some are not.
 Editors are also human and therefore will make mistakes, even though that goes against their job description; however, mistakes should be few and far between.
 So, how do you select an editor for your self-published book?

 This goes beyond asking for credentials.
 (An English degree, or lack thereof, is not an indicator of editorial skills.)
 Start your screening by reading something the person edited, be it an entire book or a simple blog post.
 If you still see that person as a candidate, ask for recommendations with contact information.
 I mention this because several people can say they have edited for me, but few can say they did it well.
 In some cases, my editors actually introduced errors.
 Thus, author recommendations are key.